ues-io/uesio/docs/redux/README.md

 ## A single action handled by multiple reducers

-he Redux state is split into different **slices**, such as, in our stack, `viewdef`, `builder`, `route`, etc. These slices are isolated from each other.
+The Redux state is split into different **slices**, such as, in our stack, `viewdef`, `builder`, `route`, etc. These slices are isolated from each other.

-However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one signle action can be dipatch to reducer belonging to different slice.
-This where the concept of extra reducers comes in.
-We for example made use of it the `builder` slice.
+However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one single action can be dipatched to reducers part of different slices.
+This is the idea behind the extra reducer concept.
+In the `builder` slice you will find such a use case.

 We follow the redux style guide [on that matter](https://redux.js.org/style-guide/style-guide#allow-many-reducers-to-respond-to-the-same-action).